Gusts of up to 45mph to hit Suffolk as ex-hurricane Helene passes

 East Anglia enjoyed the hottest temperatures in the UK on Monday, with the mercury hitting 26C (78.8F) in Santon Downham on the Norfolk/Suffolk border and 24C (75.2F) in Wattisham - well above the average temperature of 18C (64.4F) for this time of year.

-However Richard Jones, forecaster at Weatherquest, said the brief warm spell will end on Thursday evening as bands of low pressure push colder weather across the country.
+However Richard Jones, forecaster at Weatherquest, said we should expect the current blustery conditions to worsen in coming hours while the brief warm spell will end on Thursday evening as bands of low pressure push colder weather across the country.

 He said: “The maximum temperature in the UK on Monday was in Santon Downham at 26C (78.8F) but we saw temperatures of 24C to 26C across the whole region.